 International Performance Resilience and Efficiency Program (iPrep)

-iPrep implements mental and physical control techniques to harness the stress response in order to improve use of force decision-making and resiliency to stress.
-The main aspects of the training include education about the stress response, the use of visualization, and controlled breathing while receiving biofeedback (e.g., real time heart rate [HR]).
+iPrep implements mental and physical control techniques to harness the stress response in order to improve the use of force decision-making and resiliency to stress.
+The main aspects of the training include education about the stress response, the use of visualization, and controlled breathing while receiving biofeedback (e.g., real-time heart rate [HR]).
 These strategies are incorporated into increasingly more stressful use of force scenarios in which officers receive biofeedback to practice gaining control of their ability to regulate breathing and achieve a positive mental state.

 Is the program based on research?